JackWuerfelUB/IE482-SP24-PROJECT/README.md

 ## References

-> Repository used for Spring24 semester of IE482, "somewhat helpful" [just kidding].
+> An amazing Repository used for Spring24 semester of IE482.
+Very helpful.
+11/10.
 ```
 https://github.com/IE-482-582/spring2024/tree/main/notes
 ```